March 10, 2014

 The truth of this group and its phony aims has been exposed repeatedly in the news media.
 For a more accurate view of how The HSUS is regarded by the larger animal welfare community and from law enforcement, please view statements about our work.

-The HSUS is rated a 4-star charity (the highest possible) by Charity Navigator, approved by the Better Business Bureau for all 20 standards for charity accountability, voted by Guidestar’s Philanthropedia experts as the #1 high-impact animal protection group, and named by Worth Magazine as one of the 10 most fiscally responsible charities.
+The HSUS has been rated three or four stars each year for the past decade by Charity Navigator, approved by the Better Business Bureau for all 20 standards for charity accountability, voted by Guidestar’s Philanthropedia experts as the #1 high-impact animal protection group, and named by Worth Magazine as one of the 10 most fiscally responsible charities.

 The HSUS was founded in 1954 to tackle cruelties that were too broad in scope for local agencies to confront.
 Today, The HSUS is the nation’s largest animal protection group and remains faithful to that founding principle.
 The work of the organization includes public policy reform, animal rescue, wildlife rehabilitation, shelter assistance, sanctuary for homeless animals, education, habitat preservation, law enforcement training and assistance, and more.
 The HSUS has offices and staff in 42 states, operates sanctuaries in five states, and partners in coalition work with numerous animal welfare groups, big and small.
 The HSUS mission statement is "Celebrating Animals, Confronting Cruelty."